 Then the VMware Player console will show the EVE-NG login prompt.
 Again, look at the IP address displayed above the login prompt.
+It should show 172.16.66.120 because we set that as the static IP address.
 Use this address to connect to the VM via SSH and HTTP.
-Note that the default root password still appears but it is no longer correct, since you changed it.

 I use a terminal window to connect to the EVE-NG VM because the VMware Player console does not support copy-and-paste, or other useful terminal functions.
 To connect to the EVE-NG virtual machine, Use the

 ssh command and connect to the